avisi-group/borealis/README.md

 ### `common`

 Rust does not support cyclic dependencies among crates so this crate contains types and logic shared by multiple other crates in the workspace.

-### `libarch-sys`

-Rust wrapper around the GenSim-emitted C++ source.
-Currently used for debugging instruction decoder and disassembler.

 ## Common Issues